 - If you have additional internal applications (for student, on-call and temporary applicants), please remove the criminal history background section effective July 1, 2014.)

-For all positions including faculty, staff and students UNL departments must follow the procedure outlined below:
+For all non-faculty positions UNL departments must follow the procedure outlined below:

 - to only those applicants who have met the minimum qualifications or